atet/raspberrypi/README.md

   cmake .
 ```

+### 5.2.
+Build Craft program

-2. We can now build the Craft program to run on the specific Raspberry Pi Zero W hardware
+* We can now build the Craft program to run on the specific Raspberry Pi Zero W hardware
-   * Coffee break #2: This will take ~10 mins. and you don't need to babysit this
+   * Coffee break #3: This will take ~10 mins. and you don't need to babysit this

 ```
 $ make && \
   gcc -std=c99 -O3 -fPIC -shared -o world -I src -I deps/noise deps/noise/noise.c src/world.c
 ```

-3. Start server
+### 5.3.
+Start Craft server

 * The server program hosts a persistent, shared world for users (clients) to connect to and play together
 * Remember the IP address for the Pi, this IP is the address that clients will connect to within your local area network (LAN)
 * Once you run the line below, the server program will start displaying events as they happen in the game world (players connecting, logging out, etc.)

 ```
 $ python server.py
 ```

-After you are done with this tutorial, you can shut down the server program by pressing `CTRL+C` or continue to have the server program run as long as you want to play on it

 [Back to Top](#table-of-contents)